 Dani Wheeler competed on the women’s swimming team and is now a member of the men’s swimming team.
-At the recent Pioneer Classic Invite in Iowa, he competed in six events for the team.
+At the 2022 Pioneer Classic Invite in Iowa, he competed in six events for the team.

 Lacrosse & Field hockey, Sweet Briar College (Virginia)